beele/HomebridgeSomfyRemote/README.md

 The `movementduration` field sets the duration (in seconds as a string) it takes for the shutters to fully open or close.
 The `pressduration` field sets the duration (in milliseconds as a string) the button on the remote is activated/pressed.
 The `delay` field is optional when only one instance of this plugin is used.
+The `mqttbroker` field is the broker url (including mqtt:// and port, default 1883) to connect to.
+The `mqttuser` field is the username used for the mqtt connection.
+The `mqttpassword` field is the password used for the mqtt connection.
+The `mqtttopicin` field contains the topic for controlling the shutters via mqtt, payload must be JSON with a field name `target` being either `up` or `down`.
+The `mqtttopicout` field contains the topic for sending updates when the shutters are controlled, the messages have the retained flag set.
 When using multiple instances of this plugin it is required to specify this field.
 It contains the number of seconds that the plugin should wait before sending a signal to the remote.